tndata/CloudDebugger/README.md

-# CloudDebugger
+# CloudDebugger - the exploration tool and debugger for Azure cloud developers

-CloudDebugger - the exploration tool for Azure cloud developers
+Microsoft, Azure and .NET are trademarks of the Microsoft group of companies.